 Our Guiding Essential Questions:

 - How is our understanding of the world both impacted by and reflected in images?
+What is the nature of this relationship?

 - How are media messages constructed using a creative language to convey unique points of view?